-Beginning in the fall of 2017, the IHSCDEA will begin offering professional development courses for its members; the program is named; IHSCDEA-PDP.
+Beginning in the fall of 2017, the IHSCDEA will begin offering professional development courses for its members; the program is named; IHSCDEA-TEACHER ENDORSEMENT PROGRAM.
 These courses will be offered throughout the entire year and will lead student candidates towards the successful completion of the Illinois State Board of Education endorsement in Driver Education.
+Details

 This program has a hybrid instructional format including traditional face-to-face classroom instruction, laboratory instruction, field studies, and behind-the-wheel (BTW) teaching instruction.
 Online distance education components, Driving Simulation and Multiple Car Driving Range instruction, and teaching evasive driving techniques will also be included in the coursework.